arechnitzer/CLP2/clp2-changelog.md

 ---

 # CLP-2 Integral Calculus textbook
+* 2021 August 21 - Corrected a table in section 1.11.4.
+* 2021 July 21 - Added an optional subsection to the end of section 3.6.1.
+* 2021 July 21 - Extended the subsection of Section 2.2 entitled Return to the Mean Value Theorem.
 * 2021 May 12 - Added a figure to Example 3.2.4.
 * 2021 May 4:
     * Fixed a bug that affected about a dozen footnotes.